sumon766/javascriptCapstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my partner (Misikir Delelew) to help me immensely to complete this project and without his help this could not be completed.
-Thanks to him.
+I am really grateful to him.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>